Skip to main content

 • Elevated security: DevSecOps incorporates security into every step of the pipeline, rather than treating it as an afterthought.
 These safeguards mean that mainframe teams can apply security best practices, such as code scanning, vulnerability analysis and compliance checks to prevent and mitigate potential threats.

-• Proactive operations: DevSecOps also shifts the operational aspects of mainframe development from reactive to proactive.
+• Proactive operations: DevSecOps shifts the operational aspects of mainframe development from reactive to proactive.
 Instead of waiting for problems to arise and then scrambling to fix them, mainframe teams can monitor and optimize the performance, availability and reliability of their applications throughout the lifecycle.
-This proactivity enables teams to anticipate and prevent issues before they impact the end users, and continuously improve the quality and efficiency of their operations.
+This proactivity enables teams to anticipate and prevent issues before they impact the end users and continuously improve the quality and efficiency of their operations.

 • Connected collaboration: DevSecOps enables mainframe teams to use the same process and tools as other development teams, fostering a culture of collaboration and communication across the organization.
 This connection helps break down silos and improve alignment and integration among different platforms and applications.